appgardenstudios/hyaline-actions/check-pr/README.md

           ANTHROPIC_KEY: ${{ secrets.ANTHROPIC_KEY }}
 ```

-Note that `check-pr` requires permission to leave a comment on the pull request, and since pull requests are treated as issues by GitHub, Hyaline required the permission `issues: write` to add/update the comment on the pull request.
+Note that `check-pr` requires the permission `pull-requests: write` to leave a comment on the pull request.

 # Inputs
 The action supports the following inputs: